hallettj/hallettj.github.com/_posts/2008-07-29-how-to-use-rspec-to-describe-a-sinatra-application.markdown

 Those instructions mostly worked.
 I could write and run specs.
 But I had trouble with matchers.
 For example, this example:

+{% highlight ruby %}
 it "should not have a cookie"
   instance.cookie.should be_nil
 end
+{% endhighlight %}

 Would give an error message like this: